Share |

 Full details on the Admissions processes are available on the School website: www.charterhouse.org.uk/admissions.

 Scholarships and bursaries.
-Charterhouse offers a range of scholarship awards to pupils joining the School across academic study, music, sport, art & textiles, dance, drama and design engineering.
+Charterhouse offers a range of scholarship awards to pupils joining the School across academic study, music, sport, art & textiles, dance, drama, performing arts and design engineering.
 These awards are earned through open competition and are based on merit.
 They can be supported by bursaries, where there is a need.

 Over the course of four centuries, the School’s scholarship programme has flourished.
 Today, scholars continue to make significant contributions to the vibrant School community.
 Scholarships retain their immense worth, not only in enriching School life but also in showcasing an individual’s talents when applying for universities and when stepping into the professional world.